haidoan/simple-cli/README.md

 ![alt text](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExNjFjNzU5YjFhZDZjNDc5MTE5ZTA1MTA1OWEzMDM4ZGFhZjdiMDJhMSZjdD1n/CvpnHtNHITbpVBPxHo/giphy.gif "Logo Title Text 1")

+## How to use
+export postmand api file into the folder `./data/postman.json`

 ## Why ?
-Save time for quick access or do simple thing.
+Save time for quick access or do simple thing example quick access api call from postman or decode jwt token
 ## What it can do ?
 - Decode jwt token
+- Show and execute api from postman collection
 - Find and access notes (TODO)
 - Quick write a note (TODO)
 ## Install